-- ▶ Press the ☐ or ☐ button repeatedly until the Settings menu appears in the display. - ▶ Press the ▲ button to switch to the submenu selection. - ► Press the + or button to select the Inst. cluster submenu. - ► Press the ▲ button to select the Trip function.
+- Press the property or button repeatedly until the Settings menu appears in the display. - ▶ Press the ▲ button to switch to the submenu selection. - ► Press the + or button to select the Inst. cluster submenu.

-▶ Press the + or button to select the unit for all messages in the display: km (kilometers) or miles.
+- ► Press the ▲ button to select the Trip function. - The selection marker is on the current setting. - ▶ Press the + or button to select the unit for all messages in the display: km (kilometers) or miles.